Josh Burns

 Federal - VIC

 Josh was born in Melbourne in 1987.
-His Jewish grandparents migrated to Melbourne, having fled the war in Europe.
+His Jewish grandparents migrated to Melbourne after fleeing the war in Europe.
 Josh was raised in Caulfield and was educated at Mt Scopus Memorial College.

 Unlock full biography